bad64/PythonPad/README.md

 If you want to change an input, pick a pin, then assign it one of the Switch Pro Controller inputs as outlined above.
 Save the file; CircuitPython should automatically reload everything and you're good to go.
 For the Versus mode, you can use dedicated macros that correspond to a traditional arcade controller input scheme using the prefix "VS\_" (i.e.: VS\_1P, VS\_2K and so forth)

-## Oh yeah there's a traditional FGC mode too
+## Oh yeah there's a traditional versus fighting mode too

 Hold the key corresponding to the "A" input while plugging your board.
 After a few seconds, the firmware will boot into "Versus mode", which is just a mode where inputs are remapped for a better 2D fighting game experience[^3]: